wcgordon1/lamplighter/manuscript/publish/ch9_River_Teeth.md

 They positioned themselves strategically around the gathering crowd, close enough to respond quickly but far enough apart to triangulate any problems that might develop.
 Ivy found a spot near the bandstand where she could watch both the musicians and the audience, while Tamsin moved toward the upstream end of the promenade and Rooke took a position near the downstream railing.

 The music began just as the sun touched the horizon, sending long fingers of orange and gold across the water.
-The musicians had chosen well—a gentle waltz that seemed to complement rather than compete with the river's natural rhythm.
+The musicians had chosen well; a gentle waltz that seemed to complement rather than compete with the river's natural rhythm.
 The crowd settled into appreciative listening, parents lifting small children for better views, teenagers clustering near the bandstand's edge.

 The violin's melody soared over the guitar's steady accompaniment, while the accordion provided a rich harmonic foundation that seemed to resonate with the promenade's iron railings.
 Couples swayed together in unconscious response to the three-quarter time, and several children began dancing in the open spaces between family groups.

 For the first twenty minutes, everything felt perfectly normal.
 The music was competent and pleasant, the audience relaxed and engaged, the evening light soft and forgiving.
 A vendor moved through the crowd selling paper cones of roasted nuts, and someone had brought a thermos of hot cider that they shared with nearby families.
-The atmosphere was everything a community gathering should be—peaceful, inclusive, and quietly joyful.
+The atmosphere was everything a community gathering should be: peaceful, inclusive, and quietly joyful.

 Ivy found herself wondering if they'd been overly cautious in bringing three team members to what was essentially a community concert.
 The river flowed peacefully below them, reflecting the last golden light of sunset, and the city's rhythm felt stable and harmonious.

 Then the wind shifted.

-It was subtle at first—just a change in the river breeze that brought a different scent, something metallic and sharp that didn't belong with the usual mixture of water and urban air.
+It was subtle at first; just a change in the river breeze that brought a different scent, something metallic and sharp that didn't belong with the usual mixture of water and urban air.
 The token at Ivy's throat began to cool, and she saw Tamsin straighten up from her position near the upstream railing.

 The musicians seemed to sense it too, though they probably couldn't have articulated what was wrong.
 The guitarist's rhythm wavered slightly, and the violinist frowned as if hearing an echo that interfered with her melody.
 But they continued playing, professional enough to push through minor difficulties.